ietf-wg-cellar/ebml-specification/specification.markdown

 Four-octet Element IDs **MUST** be between 0x101FFFFF and 0x1FFFFFFE.
 Four-octet Element IDs are somewhat special in that they are useful for resynchronizing to major structures in the event of data corruption or loss.
-As such four-octet Element IDs are split into two categories.
+As such, four-octet Element IDs are split into two categories.
 Four-octet Element IDs whose lower three octets (as encoded) would make printable 7-bit ASCII values (0x20 to 0x7E, inclusive) **MUST** be allocated by the "Specification Required" policy.
 Sequential allocation of values is not
-required: specifications **SHOULD** include a specific request, and are encouraged to do early allocations.
+required: specifications **SHOULD** include a specific request and are encouraged to do early allocations.

 To be clear about the above category: four-octet Element IDs always start with hex 0x10 to 0x1F, and that octet may be chosen so that the entire VINT